hk-vk/vyajam-news/README.md

-# Vyajam News - Malayalam Satirical News Website
+# Vyajam News - Malayalam News Website

 ## About

-Vyajam News is a testing project created for evaluating fake news detection techniques in Malayalam.
-Due to the limited number of websites spreading satirical or fake news in Malayalam, this project was built by adapting English satirical content from [TheFauxy](https://thefauxy.com) and translating it to Malayalam.
+Vyajam News is a project created for evaluating news presentation techniques in Malayalam.
+Due to the limited number of Malayalam news websites, this project was built by adapting English content from [TheFauxy](https://thefauxy.com) and translating it to Malayalam.

-**Disclaimer:** This is a research and testing project only.
-All news articles are satirical and not meant to be taken as factual information.
+**Notice:** This is a research and testing project only.
 All images and original content are sourced from TheFauxy.
 We do not own any of the data or content displayed on this website.

 ## Purpose

 The primary purpose of this project is to:

-1. Provide a testing ground for Malayalam fake news detection algorithms
+1. Provide a platform for Malayalam news content
-2. Analyze how satirical content presents differently in Malayalam compared to English
+2. Analyze how news content presents differently in Malayalam compared to English
-3. Develop better tools for identifying satire and misinformation in regional languages
+3. Develop better tools for understanding various types of content in regional languages

 ## Technical Details